VinceSilvestro/VinceSilvestroIT1025/Lab8/readme.md

 # Conclusion

-This lab explored data, information and knowledge topics such as relational data and big data in the form of databases; SQL; SQL injections and hacking; and finally the ethical and legal implications of data collection, like codes of ethics, intellectual property, and information collection.
+This lab explored data, information and knowledge topics such as relational data and big data in the form of databases; SQL; SQL injections and hacking; and finally the ethical and legal implications of data collection, involving codes of ethics, intellectual property, and information collection.